roolebo/tianocore.github.io/Bug-Triage.md

 # Community Bug Triage
 ## Overview
-We will be holding our community bug triage on Thursday, every two weeks.
+We will be holding our community bug triage every two weeks.
 There will be two meetings attempting to cover all timezones.
 Please contact me with questions or comments.

 ## Bugzilla Links
 Coming soon...